Skip to main content Skip to secondary navigation

 Isolation means no class, work, or lab.
 Wear a high-quality mask to pick up meals at dining halls, and then eat outdoors or in your room.

-Wear a high-quality mask for 10 full days (e.g., KN95) around others, even if released from isolation earlier than 10 full days with a negative rapid test.
+Wear a high-quality, well-fitting mask for 10 full days (e.g., KN95), especially in indoor settings, even if released from isolation earlier than 10 full days.One initial positive test was completed.

 Quarantine means no class, work, or lab.
 Wear a high-quality mask to pick up meals at dining halls, and then eat outdoors or in your room.

-Wear a high quality mask until symptoms resolve (e.g., KN95), including when seeking medical attention or food from dining halls.
-Must eat outside or in your own room.
+Wear a high-quality, well-fitting mask until symptoms resolve (e.g., KN95), including when seeking medical attention or food from dining halls.
+Eat outside or in your own room.

 Exposed